dvreeze/java-shell-scripts/doc/course-mastering-linux/section-3-12-networking.md

   * source and destination typically have IPv4 addresses in the same reserved address range, such as `192.168.1.0/24`
 * the destination is outside the LAN, and somewhere else on the internet

-If the destination is in the same LAN:
+If the *destination is in the same LAN*:
 1. consulting the *routing table* (see below), the destination IP address is found in the same LAN
 2. this destination IP address maps to a MAC address (in the same LAN, of course) by consulting the ARP cache
 3. a data link frame containing the IP packet is created and sent to the destination MAC address